 Goossens placed several computers in the store on which the customer can configure a chair, sofa and boxspring.
 This is a handy option when not all variants (version, color, material) are present in the store.
 On these screens, the customer has the option to search, configure and or order products.

 The same idea as an order kiosk or control panel: the QR code.
 Link a QR code to products and send customers to the relevant product on the online platform after activating the code.
 Here the customer has real-time insight into the different versions and variants, including the option of ordering the product online.

 As a wholesaler and supplier of party supplies, Folat was looking for a solution with which customers could order products quickly.
 Customers can now scan the barcode with their mobile phone, walk through the range shown and fill their online shopping cart.
 This way, they can purchase products anytime, anywhere, even when they are at a trade fair or when they come by on location.

 Goossens customers often start their search online.
 They orient themselves on a product and compare it in the webshop.
 But because the customer likes to try out the sofa, chair or boxspring first, the purchase takes place in the store.
 Goossens therefore on the webshop shows which stores have the products present in the showroom.

 For a customer, the range of products can be overwhelming.
 The wishlist offers a solution to help the target group with selecting and finding products.
-Customers can create a wishlist online and take it to the store to see the products for real.
-Even products compiled with the configurator are on the wishlist.
+Customers can make a wishlist online and take it to the store to see the products in real life.
+Even products composed with the configurator are on the wishlist.
 Charlie Temple uses the wishlist functionality for example.